Luis Fernando Verissimo: Early works

 Back in Porto Alegre in 1956, he began working in the art department of Editora Globo.
-Since 1960, he joined the musical group Renato and his Sextet, which featured dances professionally in the state capital, and was known as "the world's largest sextet," because it had nine members.
+Since 1960, he joined the musical group Renato and His Sextet, which featured dances professionally in the state capital, and with nine members it was known as "the biggest sextet in the world".

-Between 1962 and 1966, lived in Rio de Janeiro, where he worked as a translator and copywriter, and where he met and married (1963) with the Rio Lucia Helena Massa, his partner today, and mother of his three children (Fernanda, 1964, Mariana, 1967, and Peter, 1970).
+Between 1962 and 1966, lived in Rio de Janeiro, where he worked as a translator and copywriter, and where he met and married (1963) Lucia Helena Massa, his lifelong partner and mother of his three children (Fernanda, 1964, Mariana, 1967, and Pedro, 1970).

 In 1967, again in his hometown, he began working in the newspaper Zero Hora, first as a copy editor (copy desk).
 In 1969, after covering the holidays of columnist Sergio Jockymann and to showcase the quality and speed of the text, he went on to sign his own daily column in the newspaper.
-His first columns were about football, addressing the foundation of the Beira-Rio stadium and the games of the Internacional, his club.
+His first columns were about football, addressing the foundation of the Beira-Rio stadium and the games of SC Internacional, his club.
 The same year he became editor of the advertising agency MPM Propaganda.

 In 1970 he moved to the newspaper Folha da Manhã, where he held his daily column until 1975, writing about sport, cinema, literature, music, food, politics and behavior, always with irony and personal ideas, and short stories of humor which illustrated their views.

 In 1971 he created the alternative weekly O Pato Macho with a group of friends in the press and publicity in Porto Alegre, with humorous texts, cartoons, stories and interviews, which circulated throughout the year in the city.

+From 1975 to 1999 he drew the newspaper comic strip As Cobras [The Snakes], and from 1988 to 2017 the newspaper cartoon series Família Brasil.